Virtual and Augmented Reality are two phrases you are probably hearing more and more, but what is the difference?

 The rise of AR is predicted to eventually replace Smart-phones.

-The pace in which Augmented Reality technology and applications are created has dramatically sped up over the past few years, thanks to the prevalence of smartphones.
+The pace in which Augmented Reality technology and applications are created has dramatically sped up over the past few years.
+This in big part is thanks to the prevalence of smartphones.

-- At this point, many people have the technology needed to experience an augmented reality application in the palm of their hands.
+- At this point, many people have the technology needed to experience an augmented reality application in the palm of their hands (their smartphone).

 - It elevates our physical reality by embedding virtual objects into it and thus making digital information more exciting and engaging.